 Still, there are must-have features for creating a learning management system.
 Without them, an LMS won’t provide a good learning experience:

-User management | For the continuous learning process, tutors should have the possibility to group students, assign assignments to individuals and groups, send private messages, reminders, and such. |
+User managementFor the continuous learning process, tutors should be able to group students, assign assignments to individuals and groups, send private messages, reminders, and such.

 Additional features to consider in learning management system development:

-The following features are good-to-have in most learning management systems for business.
+The following features are good to have in most learning management systems for business.
 Consider them if you’re going to build your own LMS:

-Personalized UX | Receiving relevant content based on a learner’s history and role, one feels more invested in learning.
-Also, with this feature, you ensure your learners have all the essential skills.
-Example: Evrlearn |
+Personalized UXReceiving relevant content based on a learner’s history and role, one feels more invested in learning.
+Also, this feature ensures your learners have all the essential skills.

-Smart scheduling | For one-to-one learning sessions, a smart scheduling tool can offer the most comfortable dates and times for both parties.
-Example: Coursera |
+Smart schedulingFor one-to-one learning sessions, a smart scheduling tool can offer both parties the most comfortable dates and times.

-Integrations | If you want to develop a learning management system able to integrate with other software, you’ll need this feature.
+IntegrationsIf you want to develop a learning management system that integrates with other software, you’ll need this feature.
 LMS can integrate with CRM, email, payment systems, and more.
 It removes the manual processes and simplifies training.
-Example: Blackboard Learn |

 Step 3.
 Choose the right tech stack